 How should you use chia seeds in cooking?
 Chia seeds are becoming increasingly popular as they can be used so diversely in modern cuisine.
 They can be used as a crispy topping in soups, salads, and desserts, and can add variety to bread and biscuits.
-Chia seeds are a tried and tested hit in smoothies, muesli, and ice-cream.
-You can also sprout chia seeds and use the sprouts in salads, or grind them into a nutritious flour and use for baking.
+Chia seeds are a tried and tested hit in smoothies, muesli, and ice cream.
+You can also sprout chia seeds and use the sprouts in salads, or grind them into a nutritious flour and use them for baking.

 Chia is best known in its gel form, which is also known as chia pudding.
 Raw chia seeds expand significantly when they come into contact with liquid, growing several times their original size to form a gelatinous mass.
 This gel can be used in many ways, with chia pudding (made with oat milk or rice milk) being a delicious breakfast or dessert.
 In baking, chia gel can substitute up to 50 percent of the required amount of fat, and it can also be a binding agent that substitutes eggs in vegan cooking.
-In addition, chia seeds can be used instead of gelatin to make a healthy variety of jam.
+In addition, chia seeds can be used instead of gelatin to make a healthy variety of jams.

 As chia seeds can swell up to 27 times their weight, you should make sure you drink enough fluids after eating them.
-This prevents problems in the gastrointestinal tract arising when the seeds gel.
+This prevents problems in the gastrointestinal tract from arising when the seeds gel.

 Chia seeds are an ingredient in our gluten-free, raw vegan Erb Muesli.
-This muesli mix not only contains citrus fruits rich in vitamin c and berries with antioxidants, it also contains pseudograins, seeds, and golden millet.
+This muesli mix not only contains citrus fruits rich in vitamin c and berries with antioxidants, it also contains pseudo-grains, seeds, and golden millet.
 You might like to try the version Erb Muesli with Rolled Oats — unless, however, you are following a strictly raw diet.
-Oats are never sold raw as a food; they have always at the very least been dried.
+Oats are never sold raw as food; they have always at the very least been dried.

-Mix 200 mL coconut milk with agave syrup and ground vanilla, stir in 2 tablespoons chia seeds and refrigerate overnight.
+Mix 200 mL coconut milk with agave syrup and ground vanilla, stir in 2 tablespoons chia seeds, and refrigerate overnight.
 The next morning, puree a mango and layer the chia pudding and mango puree in a glass.
 You can also use raspberries or blueberries instead of mango.

 To make the raw version, puree 200 g strawberries and add the juice of half of a lemon.
 Sweeten with a little agave syrup.
-Add 2 tablespoons chia seeds and mix well.
+Add 2 tablespoons of chia seeds and mix well.
 Leave the jam in the fridge overnight to thicken.
 The jam keeps in the fridge for about two days.
 If you boil the fruit before adding the chia, the jam’s shelf life increases to about one week.

-Chia seeds were authorized as a food in the European Union in 2009.
+Chia seeds were authorized as food in the European Union in 2009.
 They are not only available in health food stores and organic supermarkets but also be purchased in major supermarkets such as Walmart, Whole Foods Markets, Kroger, and Safeway (United States); Asda, Sainsbury’s, Tesco, Aldi, and Holland & Barret (Great Britain); Metro, Extra Foods, and Goodness Me (Canada); Coles, Woolworths, and Harris Farm (Australia).

-Chia seeds are grown in various countries throughout the world and have a long shelf life; they are therefore available year-round.
+Chia seeds are grown in various countries throughout the world and have a long shelf-life; they are therefore available year-round.

 Chia seeds come in a variety of colors including black, black-spotted, white, and gray.
 Regardless of their color, all chia seeds have a similar taste and nutrient composition.
 Black chia seeds are more common and are therefore usually cheaper.
-A brown tinge may indicate that the chia seeds are lower quality.
+A brown tinge may indicate that the chia seeds are of lower quality.
 Chia seeds usually cost €10 to 40.

 When chia seeds are organically grown, this means that chemical fertilizers and pesticides have not been used in the cultivation process.
-However, experts from the German magazine “Öko-Test” found residues of toxic herbicides in organic chia seeds that exceed the legal limit.3 This shows that certified organic produce from third world countries may not have flawless standards.
+However, experts from the German magazine “Öko-Test” found residues of toxic herbicides in organic chia seeds that exceed the legal limit.3 This shows that certified organic produce from third-world countries may not have flawless standards.
 If this is the case, locally grown flaxseed may be a cheaper and more ecological alternative, particularly as flaxseed has similar properties to chia seeds (strong swelling and mucilage capacities, and regulates stools) and similar nutrients (high content of omega-3 fatty acids).

 Chia seeds and chia oil are relatively newly approved foods in the European Union (the European Union categorizes chia as a “novel food”).
 In bread, baked goods, breakfast cereals, and nut mixes, chia seeds may constitute up to 10 % of the product, and in yogurt and fruit juices this figure is 1.3 %.
 Retailers are not allowed to advertise the health benefits of chia seeds as long-term studies on the health effects of chia are still being carried out.
 Nonetheless, it is legal to advertise chia seeds as being high in fiber — the seeds contain more than 6 g / 100 g fiber (34 g, in fact!).
 Chia seed packaging must contain the label “chia seeds (salvia hispanica)” and must be sold to consumers prepackaged.2,4